HyproVex/Nyctophobia/README.md

 # Nyctophobia

-Incremental Game 1
+Browser Game 1

 Game made by HyproVex

-My first attempt to make ASCII/Incremental browser game.

 site: https://hyprovex.github.io/Nyctophobia/

-recommended default page size 100%
+recommended page size 100% with sounds on.

 # Story Summary

-You woke up in a small room, no bigger than a toilet room.
-Your memories are blurry.
-The darkness is making you anxious.
+You woke up in a small room, barely even fitting there and your fear of dark gets worst.
+Luckily, you found 3 matches.
+Now you have to get out of here before "it" will found you.

 # ChangeLog

+Xx ---------- 0.1.2 7/14/25 ---------- xX

+<< ADDED >>

+- New story summary on github page
+- 2 more story log slots

+<< CHANGES >>

+- smoother transition between light and darkness
+- mentioning when new log text

+<< FIXED >>

+- Unable to unlock craft by PANIC button
+- Unable to light up a match in panic state

+<< CODE >>

+- Polishing

-Xx ---------- 0.1.1 7/9/25 ---------- xX
+Xx ---------- 0.1.1 7/13/25 ---------- xX

 << OVERHAUL >>